 \subsubsection{Differential Gossip Algorithm}

-Gossip Algorithms are used for information spreading in large decentralised networks.
-These algorithms are random in nature as in these algorithms, nodes randomly choose their communication partner in each information diffusion step.
+Gossip Algorithms are used for spreading information in large decentralised networks.
+These algorithms are random in nature as in these, nodes randomly choose their communication partner in each information diffusion step.
 These algorithms are generally simple, light weight and robust for errors.
-They have less overhead compared to deterministic algorithms \cite{Kempe}, \cite{Shah}.
-Gossip algorithms are also used for distributed computation like taking average of numbers stored at different nodes.
-These algorithms are suitable for computation of reputation vector in peer-to-peer networks \cite{gossiptrust}.
+They have less overhead compared to the deterministic algorithms \cite{Kempe}, \cite{Shah}.
+The gossip algorithms are also used for the distributed computation like taking average of the numbers stored at different nodes.
+These algorithms are suitable for the computation of reputation vector in the peer-to-peer networks \cite{gossiptrust}.

 There are three types of gossip algorithms: push, pull and push-pull.
-In push kind of algorithms, in every gossip step nodes randomly choose a node among its neighbours and push their information to it.
-Whereas in pull algorithms, nodes take the information from the randomly selected neighbouring nodes.
+In push kind of algorithms, in every gossip step, nodes randomly choose a node from its neighbours and push a piece of information to it.
+Whereas in pull algorithms, nodes take the information from one of the randomly selected neighbouring node.
 Both these processes happen simultaneously in the push-pull based algorithms.